 Once the committee has been chosen and the designated faculty members have agreed to serve, the student must obtain their signatures on the form "Request for Service on a Graduate Advisory Committee."
-The student takes this form to the Graduate School, where it is kept as part of the student's academic records.
+This form is submitted to the Graduate School, where it is kept as part of the student's academic records.
 A copy of this form should also be submitted to the department chair.
 Students must update their committee membership if any faculty members on the committee have left the university.

 The student's advisory committee, in consultation with the student, will design a coherent and viable degree plan and a reasonable timetable for executing it.
-Upon advisement, each student will receive a copy of a checklist for graduate students and faculty advisors (see Checklist for Graduate Students p.
-21) which will clarify the various stages of the student's expected progress toward the degree.
+Upon advisement, each student will receive a copy of a checklist for graduate students and faculty advisors which will clarify the various stages of the student's expected progress toward the degree.

-Undergraduate stem-work or prerequisites will not be included in the degree plan.
+Undergraduate stemwork or prerequisites will not be included in the degree plan.
 Students must complete all courses with a satisfactory grade (C or above) and must maintain at least a 3.00 (B) cumulative average to remain in good standing.
-No more than three (3) semester credit hours with a letter grade of "C" earned at this university will be accepted as credit for a master's degree (except for the MACP Program, which allows no grades of
+No more than one grade of "C" will be accepted as credit for any graduate program (except for the MACP Program, which allows no grades of Cs).